Social cycle theory: Plato

 Plato describes his cycle of governments in his work Republic, Book VIII and IX.
 He distinguishes five forms of government: aristocracy, timocracy, oligarchy, democracy, and tyranny, and writes that governments devolve respectively in this order from aristocracy into tyranny.
 Plato's cycle of governments is linked with his anthropology of the rulers that come with each form of government.
 This philosophy is intertwined with the way the cycle of governments plays out.

 An aristocracy is ruled by aristocratic people whose rule is guided by their rationality.
 The decline of aristocracy into timocracy happens when people who are less qualified to rule come to power.
-Their rule and decision-making is guided by honor.
+Their rule and decision-making is guided by honour.
 Timocracy devolves into oligarchy as soon as those rulers act in pursuit of wealth.
 Oligarchy devolves into democracy when the rulers act on behalf of freedom.
 Lastly, democracy devolves into tyranny if rulers mainly seek power.
 Plato believes that having a philosopher king, and thus having an aristocratic form of government is the most desirable.